ExperiencersInternational/tvsetup/readme.md

 UK IPTV programming guide.
 All channels currently should work, but depending on your viewer, the last channel may not work, and some others may not work due to geo-restrictions.
 Radio channels may also cause your app to not function correctly, in that case, I'd recommend forking and removing all radio channels.

+33 channels and counting, from TV to Radio.

 This guide is based off the Freeview guide, but may include radio stations and extra channels not found on Freeview as well.
 EPG currently won't work on this by the way, I have no idea how to fix this at the moment.

 Edit: If you're using TVirl on a Android TV device, you should be able to add the EPG from IPTV-org and everything should work except radio (link https://iptv-org.github.io/epg/guides/UK.xml).